 It helps everyone.

 PS.
 How can you start making more space?
-Catch Part Two soon where I offer some suggestions, and talk about making it okay to spend money/time/resources on personal + professional growth.
-In Part Three I will talk about how to be okay with not being ready – and why transformation can take time.
+Here is Part Two of this three part series where I offer some suggestions, and talk about making it okay to spend money/time/resources on personal + professional growth.
+In Part Three I talk about the power of readiness and why transformation can take time.